Gabrielle "Bee" Leung

 Biosketch

 I grew up in Baguio City in the Philippines (so I'm still learning to think in Fahrenheit).
 I did my undergraduate degree at Ateneo de Manila University, where I majored in Physics and minored in Creative Writing.
-I worked at the Air Quality Dynamics laboratory at the Manila Observatory and participated in the NASA CAMP2Ex field campaign before joining the van den Heever group in Fall 2020.
-My M.S. thesis focused on how aerosol loading, chemical composition, and spatial distribution can modulate aerosol effects on shallow clouds.
-Currently, my work looks at how anthropogenic changes to the land surface and aerosol environment (like deforestation or urbanization) impact clouds and precipitation in Southeast Asia.
-I use a combination of high-resolution satellite data and RAMS simulations to better understand the processes driving these aerosol-land surface-cloud interactions.
-When I'm not at work, I like to spend my time reading, cooking (and eating), biking, and travelling.
+Before joining the van den Heever group in Fall 2020, I worked at the Manila Observatory and participated in the NASA CAMP2Ex field campaign.
+Broadly speaking, my work explores where and when human-driven changes are most important for clouds.
+My M.S. thesis focused on how variability in aerosol loading, chemical composition, and spatial distribution can modulate aerosol effects on shallow clouds.
+Currently, my Ph.D. research (funded by a NASA FINESST grant) looks at how simultaneous changes to the land surface and aerosol environment (like deforestation or urbanization) impact clouds and precipitation in Southeast Asia.
+In my research, I use a combination of satellite data, field observations, and clour-resolving models.
+When I'm not at work, I spend my time reading, doing pottery, cooking (and eating), biking, and travelling.

 Education